In Memoriam:

 Patrick O'Brian, H.M.S.
 Surprise, W.W.
 Norton & Company, 1973, p.118

-Julian Day Numbers, or the Julian Date (JD), is the absolute count of days that have elapsed since Noon 1 January 4713 BC on the Julian Calendar, or on what may more strictly be called the Julian "Proleptic" Calendar, meaning the Julian Calendar as applied to an era prior to its actual use.
+Julian Day Numbers, or the Julian Date (JD), are the absolute count of days that have elapsed since Noon 1 January 4713 BC on the Julian Calendar, or on what may more strictly be called the Julian "Proleptic" Calendar, meaning the Julian Calendar as applied to an era prior to its actual use.
 That use began with Julius Caesar in 46 BC.
-That the Julian Day begins at Noon reflects the practice of the Astronomical or Nautical Day before 1925 -- which made the noon sighting at sea of particular importance, as commemorated by Patrick O'Brian above.
-The Civil Day of the same calendar date began the Midnight before the Astronomical or Nautical Day.
+"Julian Day Numbers" may refer to integer numbers corresponding to whole days, while the "Julian Date" may mean an integer plus decimal that brings the Julian count down to precise parts of a day.
+That the Julian Day begins at Noon reflects the practice of the Astronomical or Nautical Day before 1925.
+The Civil Day of the same calendar date begins the Midnight before the Astronomical or Nautical Day.
+That a new President of the United States is sworn in at Noon, with the authority of the old President active until then, may still reflect a sense that the day begins at that point [note].

 To convert dates from the Julian or Gregorian calendars to Julian Day Numbers, first the year of the Julian Period must be determined.
 An AD year is simply added to 4713.
 Thus, 1997 yields 6710.
 Years BC must be expressed as negatives of AD years.
 747 BC corresponds to -746 AD (since 1 BC = 0 AD) = 3967.
 But the year of the Julian Period is awkward for purposes of calculation.
 If 4713 BC is set to Year 0 instead of Year 1, this is more convenient.
-The "Scalinger Year" is thus one less than the year of the Julian Period, and may be obtained by adding 4712 instead of 4713 to the year of the AD era.
+The "Scaliger Year" is thus one less than the year of the Julian Period, and may be obtained by adding 4712 instead of 4713 to the year of the AD era.

-For the year 1997, the Scalinger Year is 6709.
+For the year 1997, the Scaliger Year is 6709.
 Also for purposes of calculation, the calendar year is taken to begin on 1 March instead of January 1.
 January and February 1997 are thus reckoned to be in 1996 (6708).
-The Scalinger Year is then divided by 4.
+The Scaliger Year is then divided by 4.
 6709/4 = 1677 with a remainder of 1.
 1677 is the number of four years cycles in the Julian Calendar and 1 is the year (0-3) in the current cycle.

-1677 is then multipled by the number of days in four Julian years, 1461, and 1 is multiplied by the number of days in a common Julian year, 365.
-1677 x 1461 + 1 x 365 = 2,450,462
+1677 is then multipled by the number of days in four Julian years, 1461, and 1 is multiplied by the number of days in a common Julian year, 365: 1677 x 1461 + 1 x 365 = 2,450,462 [note].

 The Months of the Julian and Gregorian Calendars